fea-lib/mdxpress/docs/README.md

   - Framework flexibility (Vite, Astro, Docusaurus, Starlight)

 ## 💡 Core Ideas & Features
 - **Copy-in CLI:** Scaffolds the docs app into any target directory, with prompts for docs location.
-This is not a global npm package, but a local tool or script that copies the template into the user's project, inspired by the shadcn/ui approach.
+This is not a global npm package, but a local tool or script that copies the app-template into the user's project, inspired by the shadcn/ui approach.
 - **Custom Vite+MDX+React Template:** Lightweight, flexible, and easy to maintain.
 - **Configurable Docs Directory:** User can specify any folder for their markdown/MDX files.
 - **No Lock-in:** Users can fully customize or extend the copied codebase.
 - **Clear Next Steps:** CLI prints instructions for install, dev, and build.
-- **Shell/Batch Script:** A bash or batch script will be provided to download and configure the template interactively.
+- **Shell/Batch Script:** A bash or batch script will be provided to download and configure the app-template interactively.
 - **Text-Based Foundation:** Documents authored in Markdown/MDX format for git compatibility
 - **Human-Readable Source:** Plain text documents readable in any editor
 - **Enhanced Rendering:** Rich styling, syntax highlighting, and media embedding in specialized environments